-3 Benefits and Best Practices of Multilingual Customer Support
+3 Benefits of Multilingual Customer Support

 Personalization is now the standard of excellent customer service.
 A part of personalization means that you meet customers where they are.
 So, if you’re a technology or software company, your customers are probably very savvy and want to engage you across many channels, such as AI chatbots, live chat, email, social support, text-based options and more.

 Wherever this customer service occurs, personalization also means supporting customers in the language of their hearts.
 English may be the global language of business, but any company with international clients, or a global client-base, must tailor their support to a bilingual or even multilingual audience.

 With all this in mind, let’s delve into three ways that multilingual support can benefit your business, as well as three best practices for setting up the best support possible.